likamrat/foldingathome/docs/MacOS.md

 # I am done, what now?

 Nothing really.
 The more you are folding the more you are contributing so keep at it as long as you want - it is really up to you.

+To stop processing, just click "Stop Folding".